 From 1 July 1998, bonus shares will be taxed as a dividend if the shareholder has a choice between receiving a dividend or the shares, unless they are issued in certain circumstances by a listed public company which does not credit its share capital account.
 If you make a capital gain when you dispose of bonus shares that you received on or after 20 September 1985, you may have to pay CGT even if they are not taxed as a dividend.
-For more information, see the Guide to capital gains tax 2012 (NAT 4151) available at www.ato.gov.au
+For more information, see the Guide to capital gains tax 2014 (NAT 4151) at ato.gov.au